viordache/instagrim/Readme.txt

 3: Add image filters.
 So /alter/filername/* would create a new version of the picture with that filter  applied.
 4: Allow users to comment on other users pictures. /Image/Comments/* would display the picture with the comments.

-This is not a limit to what you could do, use your imagination !
+This is not a limit to what you could do, use your imagination!